thxprotocol/modules-solidity/README.md

 ## Tests

-All the meaningfull logic in the contracts is covered with tests.
+All the meaningful logic in the contracts is covered with tests.
 Run the tests with `npx hardhat test`.
 Read the test scripts to get more insight into the asset pool features.